hdrhbbu1/www/content/articles/2017/09/talking-points-to-oppose-graham-cassidy/index.md

 This pillar is perhaps the most dangerous, as it risks total collapse of the entire individual insurance market.
 Mandating coverage, I'm afraid, may have been a one-way street.
 But that's okay because the very idea of a mandate can be traced to [Stuart M. Butler][cs-monitor] of The Heritage Foundation, who, in 1989, drafted a plan requiring "all households to obtain adequate insurance."

 This Republican idea surfaced again during conversations and debates on the ACA and has remained largely taboo among their ranks ever since.
+GOP leaders, it seems, now seek to remove this safety mechanism by any means necessary.

 [![A protester waves an American flag in the breeze outside the U.S. Capitol](share.jpg)](https://www.flickr.com/photos/sdmc/37187740601/in/photostream/)